praveensingh3123/InfoNinja-AI-Powered-Assistance/README.md

-# GeniusBot: AI-Powered Assistance with PDF Insight
+# InfoNinja: AI-Powered Assistance with PDF Insight

-GeniusBot is a Streamlit-based chatbot application that leverages the power of OpenAI's GPT-3.5-turbo language model to provide intelligent assistance to users.
+InfoNinja is a Streamlit-based chatbot application that leverages the power of OpenAI's GPT-3.5-turbo language model to provide intelligent assistance to users.
 This application is designed to help users gain insights from PDF documents by allowing them to upload a PDF file and ask questions related to its content.
-Additionally, GeniusBot can also answer simple questions without the need to upload a PDF.
+Additionally, InfoNinja can also answer simple questions without the need to upload a PDF.

 ## Features